Kamal Jit Singh

+In 2019, Singh was appointed as State Information Commissioner and was inducted into Chandigarh Advisory Council.
+He was nominated as Chairman of Education Standing Committee of UT Advisory Council in 2022.
+He was awarded Ph D in Defence Studies in Oct 2023.
+He was conferred with designation of Honorary Professor in PU in Sep 23 and as Prof of Practice in Chandigarh University in Oct 23.
+His first book, General's Jottings was released in Kasauli LitFest- ISBN 978-93-92210-91-4.
+UEM Jaipur conferred Ph D (Honoris Causa) on him on 22nd Feb 2025.

 Personal life and education

 Singh graduated from the National Defence Academy, Khadakwasla, and was awarded the bronze medal (for academics).
 He attended various command courses, including the National Defence Course and Higher Command Course, and was awarded the Col. Pyare Lal Medal and Commandant's Medal for his performance.
 He also attended the Defence Services Staff Course.

 Singh completed his Master of Science and Master of Philosophy (M.Phil.) in defence studies and his Master of Philosophy in strategic studies.
 He also qualified for a Master of Business Administration.
+He was awarded Ph D in Defence Studies in Oct 2023.

 Singh's wife, Anita, coordinated the winning team of the Global Space Settlement Design Competition held by NASA and was awarded the Government of Punjab's Samman Patra.
 The couple have two sons, Sahil and Samrat, who both work in the private sector.